 “Notarios” are unauthorized legal consultants who typically charge exorbitant fees for immigration services they never provide.
 By the time the victim discovers that the notary has defrauded him or her, the case is already harmed and it is often too late to repair the damage.
 As a result of this unauthorized assistance, the immigrant may even lose the opportunity to apply for immigration relief.

-In response to the “notario” problem, the Standing Committee on Unauthorized Practice of Law proposed an extensive education initiative directed at the communities most affected by this type of fraud.
+In response to the “notario” problem, the Virginia State Bar, through its former Standing Committee on Unauthorized Practice of Law, proposed an extensive education initiative directed at the communities most affected by this type of fraud.
 The goal is to provide immigrants throughout Virginia with the information necessary for selecting an authorized immigration representative and/or lawyer, thereby decreasing the number of immigrants who fall victim to this type of unauthorized practice of law.

-For more information on the UPL Committee’s education initiative, please see the Immigration Fraud web page.
+For more information on the Virginia State Bar’s education initiative, please see the Immigration Fraud web page.